LATAM Airlines Group: Rebranding

 In August 2015, it was announced that all LATAM Airlines Group airlines would fully rebrand as LATAM, with one unified livery to be applied on all aircraft by 2018.
 The rebranding included all aspects of the business, such as staff uniforms and airport check in facilities.
 The first of the aircraft were repainted (or delivered new) in the new LATAM livery in April 2016.

 2019–2020: Delta stake, Oneworld departure, and Enrique Cueto steps down

 On 26 September 2019, Delta Air Lines announced its plans to buy 20% of LATAM for $1.9 billion, to expand Delta's access to the Latin American market.
-Additionally, Delta undertook to pay LATAM's exit fee from Oneworld and to take delivery of all Airbus A350 XWB aircraft that LATAM had on order.
-On 1 January 2020, it was reported that Delta Air Lines' acquisition of the 20% stake in LATAM group was completed.
+Additionally, Delta agreed to pay LATAM's exit fee from Oneworld and to take delivery of all Airbus A350 XWB aircraft that LATAM had on order.
+On 1 January 2020, it was reported that Delta Air Lines' acquisition of the 20% stake in the LATAM group was completed.
 Group CEO Enrique Cueto stepped down on 31 March 2020, and was succeeded by Roberto Alvo, the group's then-current Chief Commercial Officer.
 On 31 January 2020, LATAM announced that it would leave Oneworld three months later on 1 May.